ssorj/quiver/README.md

 an invocation of the `quiver-arrow` command.
 Arguments not processed by `quiver` are passed to `quiver-arrow`.

-    usage: quiver [-h] [--pairs COUNT] [--senders COUNT] [--receivers COUNT] ADDRESS

-    Launch Quiver senders and receivers

-    Arguments not processed by 'quiver' are passed to the 'quiver-arrow' command.
-See the output of 'quiver-arrow --help'.

-    positional arguments:
-      ADDRESS            The location of a message queue

-    optional arguments:
-      -h, --help         show this help message and exit --pairs COUNT      Launch COUNT sender-receiver pairs (default: 1) --senders COUNT    Launch COUNT senders (default: 1) --receivers COUNT  Launch COUNT receivers (default: 1)

 ## Examples

 ### Running Quiver with Dispatch Router